rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 Basic knowledge of elliptic curves, groups and interactive arguments is assumed in the following text.
 Basic familiarity with SNARKs is also assumed.
-The polynomial commitment scheme and accumulation scheme used was implemented and analyzed in a previous paper[@halo-accumulation] by one of the authors of this paper.
+The polynomial commitment scheme and accumulation scheme used was implemented and analyzed in a previous project[@halo-accumulation] by one of the authors of this dissertation.

 The following subsections introduce the concept of Incrementally Verifiable Computation (IVC) along with some background concepts.
 These concepts lead to